Francis-Victoria/Splunk-SOC-L1-Alert-Lab/Incident-Tickets/ticket-002-new-user-created.md

 ## Analysis

 The account creation was expected because it was performed intentionally as part of the SOC lab.
 In a real SOC environment, new local account creation should be validated against an approved service ticket or change request.
-If the account was not approved, this would be treated as suspicious and escalated.
+If the account was not approved, this would be treated as suspicious and escalated for further investigation.

 ## Assessment